Japan Shogi Association: Internet

 The JSA maintains an online presence through its official website and Twitter account.
 The association also provides mobile app which provides some free content such as shogi-related news updates, but offers live tournament reports, game scores and detailed analysis, etc. for a fee.
 In addition, the JSA also owns and operates Shogi Club 24, an online shogi game site, and provides official support to the international shogi server 81Dojo.

 The JSA has an official YouTube channel called "Shogi Association" where it provides instructional and event video clips hosted by JSA professionals and women's professionals as well as an official Twitter account for the channel.

 Publications

 The JSA has its own publishing division for shogi-related books, magazines, and other printed matter.
-Together with the Mynavi Publishing Corporation, the JSA published a weekly newspaper called Weekly Shogi (週刊将棋 (Shūkan Shōgi)) from January 1984 to March 2016, but ceased publication due to changes in the media environoment.
+Together with the Mynavi Publishing Corporation, the JSA published a weekly newspaper called Weekly Shogi (週刊将棋 (Shūkan Shōgi)) from January 1984 to March 2016, but ceased publication due to changes in the media environment.
 The JSA also publishes a monthly magazine called Shogi World (将棋世界 (Shōgi Sekai)).
 The JSA and MyNabi also operate official Twitter accounts for both publications.